LauraRe/atm_challenge/README.md

 As an ATM operator
 In order for the right person to make a withdrawal I want each person to have an separate account

+As an ATM operator
+In order for our customers to withdraw funds
+I need make sure that we only allow withdrawals if there are funds available